-Compuware Strobe is the industry-leading mainframe application performance monitoring and analysis solution for mainframe applications.
-With Strobe, IT departments can pinpoint application inefficiencies that cause excessive CPU consumption and reduce hardware and software costs while increasing customer satisfaction.
+Compuware Strobe is the industry-leading mainframe application performance management and analysis solution for mainframe applications.
+With Strobe, IT departments can pinpoint application inefficiencies that cause excessive CPU consumption, elongated elapsed times and reduce hardware and software costs while increasing customer satisfaction.

 Key Features and Benefits of Mainframe Application Performance Management

-- Launch Strobe directly from BMC’s MainView or Cost Analyzer for zEnterprise to quickly and easily identify tuning opportunities that will have the greatest impact on monthly software licensing costs
+- Quickly and easily identify tuning opportunities that will have the greatest impact on monthly software licensing costs by launching Strobe directly from BMC’s MainView or Cost Analyzer for zEnterprise

 Reduce the Complexity of Mainframe Application Performance Management